 4. Physicians and Therapists:

-The following physicians and therapists advocate and practice alternative therapies, including HBOT, neurofeedback, neutraceutical supplementation (e.g. omega 3’s) craniosachral therapy, neurofeedback and other approaches.
+The following physicians and therapists advocate and practice alternative therapies, including HBOT, neurofeedback, nutraceutical supplementation (e.g. omega 3’s) craniosacral therapy, neurofeedback, and other approaches.

 Dr. Steven Best (Psychiatrist, Chicago, IL)

 Dr. Paul Harch (Emergency Medicine and Hyperbaric/Diving Medicine – New Orleans)

 Dr. Stephen Larsen (Psychologist neurofeedback – New Paltz, NY)

 Dr. Michael Lewis (former US Army Colonel, DC area)

 Dr. David Perlmutter (neurologist – Naples, FL)

 Dr. Stephen Xenakis, (former US Army general, DC area)